AmiraSayedMohamed/SuperStore-Dataset-Analysis-And-Prediction/README.md

   # Distrubution of shipping duratoin
   ![Alt text](https://github.com/AmiraSayedMohamed/SuperStore-Dataset-Analysis-And-Prediction/blob/master/pictures/Distrubution%20of%20shipping%20duratoin.jpg)

-  ## Data Visualization 📈
-  Various visualizations were created to illustrate the findings from the data analysis:

-  Total Sales Over Time: A line graph showing the sales trend over the selected time period.

-  Sales by Category: A bar chart representing total sales by product category.

-  Sales Distribution: A histogram displaying the distribution of sales amounts.

   # Model Building 🏗️
   Multiple predictive models were built to forecast future sales, including: